Josh Mauro

-Joshua Daniel Mauro (born February 17, 1991) is an English-born former American football defensive end.
-He played college football at Stanford.
-Mauro has also played for the New York Giants and Jacksonville Jaguars.
+Joshua Daniel Mauro (February 17, 1991 – April 23, 2026) was an American professional football player who was a defensive end in the National Football League (NFL) for the Arizona Cardinals, New York Giants, and Jacksonville Jaguars.
+He played college football for the Stanford Cardinal.

 Early life

-Mauro moved from England to Texas when he was three years old.
+Mauro was born in St Albans, England.
 His father, Greg, had been stationed for work in England.
+When Mauro was three, his family moved back to the United States, where he grew up in Texas.

 He was named to the Dallas Morning News first-team all-area and Associated Press all-state team in high school.
-He was ranked as the nation's 31st-best prospect weakside defensive end by Rivals.com.
+He was ranked as the nation's 31st-best weakside defensive end prospect by Rivals.com.

 College career

+Mauro attended Stanford University.
 On October 9, 2013, he was named on the Bednarik Award watch list.
 On November 18, 2013, he was named on the Ted Hendricks Award midseason watch list.
-On December 2, 2013, he was an honorable mention for the 2013 All-Pac-12 team.
+On December 2, 2013, he was an honorable mention for the All-Pac-12 team.